adrianhall/adrianhall.github.io/_posts/2019/2019-01-03-early-return-from-graphql-resolvers.md

   - GraphQL
 ---

-I am currently developing a "restaurant reviews" app, written in React Native and using a suite of services surrounding [AWS AppSync] for the data backend.
+I am currently developing a "reviews" app, written in React Native and using a suite of services surrounding [AWS AppSync] for the data backend.
 Yesterday, I ran into a problem.
 This is how I solved that problem.

 First, let's take a look at the problem.
 I have a query that is submitted like this: